Thomas-Walker-Lynch/project-enviroment/README.md

 # bin_project

-generic project bin directory
+Stuff common to projects.

 This document explains how to make use of this project bin template.

-## Summary:
+## Directory Structure:
 --------

-<project_name> is the nane of your project.
+`<project_name>` is the nane of your project.

-My convention for a project directory structure goes like this:
+The directory tree starting from the user working on the project typically looks something like
+this:
 ```
-  projects
+  /home/<user>
+             ╘projects
                      ╘<project_name>_dev
                       ┝ LICENSE/COPYRIGHT
                       ╞ project  <- from project.git
                       ┝ env  <- this holds executables and libraries to be used for the project
                       ┝ <project_name>  <-  from <project>.git
                      ...
 ```

-You will notice there are two layers.
-The top layer is `<project_name>_dev` and it is not tied to any repo.
-It is created manually or by some other script.
-There is no `.git` file in this directory.

-At the second level down there is the directory `<project_name>_dev/<project_name>`.
-This directory has the main `.git` file for our project code.
+Here the user's home directory is `/home/<user>`.
+Under the home directory the user has a subdirectory called `projects` where he or she puts all of his projects.
+Each project then has an environment directory.

+The environment directory is where we expand out the repo, hold installed programs from builds, put stuff common to all projects, and expand out other projects that we use as tools.
+The initial project directory is called: `<project_name>_dev`.
+When a project is released a new `_dev` version is made, typically from scratch using all the latest tools, and the release directory is renamed to `<project_name>_<version>`, where `version` is typically an iso8601 date, but could be a number.
+Thus the release moves with all of the environment that made it work.

+This approach has been used with our customer_gateway project on the RT server.
+That project is the website.

+The `<project_name>_dev/<project_name>`directory has the main `.git` file for our project code.
+This then gets backed to github or the company server, or wherever.
+Hence the sources end up in the repo, and not the environment.
+We should be able to make a new environment, pull the sources, and rebuild the project.
+The project should have a `requirements.txt` file at the top level or in a docs directory.
+This should list the versions that things were built with if that seems relevent.

 The `<project_name>/div/project` directory also has a `.git` file in it.
-This directory has generic project, i.e. common to all projects, scripts in it.
-Gosh you probably found this doc here.
+This directory cloned from github (or wherever) has scripts and programs common to all projects.
+If local modifications are made be sure to put them on a branch.

-Other repos that the project makes use of may also be cloned into `<project_name>_dev`
+Other repos that the project makes use of may also be cloned into the `<project_name>_dev` directory.

 ## Directions